 Poor me.
 I have a bunch of empty vases because Husband likes to surprise me with flowers.
 Now they store wine corks while they (and the corks) wait for the next opportunity to shine.

 I made the labels from a stash of shapes I cut from pasta boxes for a project that didn’t pan out.

-The rest of the Craft Zone shelves store paint, drawing tools (the blue ArtBin), and Mod Podge.
+The rest of the Craft Zone shelves store paint, drawing tools (my old college ArtBin organizer I used for drawing class), and Mod Podge.
 In the old room I stored everything in painted 6 pack holders.
 I quickly outgrew them.
 I played with several options.
 I used trays from an old hardware organizer that wasn't functioning as sewing desk organizers and they are perfect!
 The middle shelf holds glass paint.
 The bottom shelf is all purpose craft paint.
 Both sets are organized in ROY G BIV order.

 Believe it or not, I was in Who’s Who Among American High School Students – twice.

 The shelves above the Sewing Zone hold general craft supplies, organized by type.